collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * I am going to insert the URL (web address) from the browser into a command git clone <url> (copy and paste) and hit enter
 * A folder will appear in my home directory by the same name as the GitHub repo I just cloned and filled with the contents of the repo.
 (Making a copy of the repo like this is called cloning)
 * I now have a copy of the code online in the GitHub repo and a copy in my local development environment
 * The local folder will also contain another hidden folder named .git that contains the Git configurations.
-Git will know some things about the project, for instance, where the code came from.
+Git will track some details about the project, for instance, where the code was cloned from.
 It will consider the repo the code came from to be a remote repo and will assign the name "origin" to it.
 We can use the name origin on the command line to refer to the repo.
 * When we make a change to the code in a GitHub repo, the code in the local clone does not automatically update with the change, and vice versa.
-* We can push and pull the changes between the GitHub repo and our local development environment, using the remote repo name "origin" in our command line
+* We can push and pull the changes between the GitHub repo and our local development environment to keep them in sync, using the remote repo name "origin" in our command line

-* Meanwhile, other users will be working on the code on their own computers too
+* Meanwhile, other users can work on the code on their computer and push the changes back to GitHub

 * Ocasionally one of you will submit a request for your changes to be merged into the GitHub repos.
 If two people have made different changes to the same part of the code, Git will tell you there is a conflict and one version of the change will need to be chosen

 </td></tr>

 <!--
-For example, the code in the DjangoCon US website repo is for a website.
-We cannot run it on GitHub.
-We sometimes need to make a copy of the code in the local development environment of our computer, install any necessary software, run the code in a local browser on a local server.

-This could be so that we can add a feature to it, or it could be so that we can look at a change proposed by a pull request and decide how to proceed.

-Or it could be because someone has proposed a change and we want to test change before accepting it.

 Git is installed in our local development environment and we use it by tying commands in the command line.
-When we have Git initialized in a project, Git configuration information that helps Git track certain things, such as which repo the code was cloned from.

 * I work in my home directory, which you can see from the command prompt.
 * When I stage any changes I make, Git will record the changes to the files
-* I can push and pull changes between the local development environment and the GitHub repo
-* Meanwhile other users can work on the code on their computer and push the changes back to GitHub

 * Our changes are all merged into the GitHub repo we are working on
 * Git will tell us if there is a conflict.

-You can refer to the origin on the command line to push and pull code back and forth between your local development environment and GitHub repo, to keep them in sync.
 -->

 <tr><td width="30%">